dnewcome/zpm/readme.md

 The list command simply lists the contents of the ~/.zpm directory.

+# Philosophy

+zpm is an experiment in un-package management.
+The goal is to enable deployment of experimental code during development.
+Instead of linking directly to the working directory zpm enables you to push a snapshot of the directory to a well-known location and maintain symlinks easily.

 # Future work

 I intend to allow optional configuration 'hints' to control the operation of zpm.